DanAarAug/CMPM35-Project2/README.md

 Example we based our project on: https://observablehq.com/@d3/sortable-bar-chart

-"Sketch.png" in the main folder is our project planning sketch.
+"Sketch.png" in the main folder is our project planning sketch for Part 1.

 ---